Nathaniel Lyon: Legacy

 On December 24, 1861, the United States Congress passed a resolution of thanks for the "eminent and patriotic services of the late Brigadier General Nathaniel Lyon.
 The country to whose service he devoted his life will guard and preserve his fame as a part of its own glory.
 That the Thanks of Congress are hereby given to the brave officers who, under the command of the late general Lyon sustained the honor of the flag and achieved victory against overwhelming numbers at the battle of Springfield, Missouri."

 The 24th Missouri Volunteer Infantry was recruited as "The Lyon Legion" in honor of the General, and carried a unique regimental color, depicting a Lion beneath a constellation of six stars.
 Counties in Iowa, Kansas, Minnesota, and Nevada, are named in Nathaniel Lyon's honor.
 Two forts were also named in his honor: Fort Lyon in Colorado and Fort Lyon (Virginia), which defended Washington, D.C., during the American Civil War.
 Lyon Park in St. Louis, Lyon Street in San Francisco and Lyon Lane in Carson City, Nevada are also named for him.
 Lyon is mentioned in Stephen C. Foster's 1862 song "Better Times Are Coming".

 A monument honoring Nathaniel Lyon was erected on Grand Boulevard in St. Louis in 1927.
 However, the monument was removed in 1960 when Harriet Frost Fordyce, a St. Louis philanthropist and youngest child of Confederate General Daniel Frost, agreed to donate one million dollars to help expand St. Louis University's campus on the condition that Lyon's statue be removed.
-The city quickly removed the monument in Lyon Park, a small park near Anheuser-Busch Brewery.
+The city quickly removed the monument to Lyon Park, a small park near Anheuser-Busch Brewery.
 SLU later renamed its main campus the “Frost Campus” in honor of the Confederate General Frost.

 Lyons Peak in San Diego County was named after Lyon.
 As an army captain, he passed by the peak in 1851 while scouting a new route east to the Colorado Desert.